Please note – due to COVID19 we will be offering extra-curricular activities within our Year Group bubbles only.

 The Library and academic clubs

 Our wonderful academy Library, staffed by experts (adults and students) provides a great place for students to work independently and explore the world through our extensive Library collection.
 There are thousands of fiction and non-fiction books, graphic novels, manga, newspapers and magazines, a careers section, computers and more!
 Students can sit and study at tables or relax and read on our comfy chairs and beanbags.
-The Library is open before school from 8am, at break and lunch times, and after school until 3.30pm.
+The Library is open before school, at break and lunch times, and after school.

 Some subject areas run clubs for students to learn beyond the curriculum, including some aimed specifically at Gifted, Able and Talented students.
 These include Debate Mate, Photography Club, Chess Club, Science Club and more.

-Ms Cherry recently relaunched the Duke of Edinburgh scheme at the academy.
-She is starting with a group of Year 10 students, and will soon be extending it to younger students.
+Ms Cherry recently relaunched the Duke of Edinburgh scheme at the academy with a group of older students, and will soon be extending it to younger students.

 What is the DofE: